Mingyu Ding Professor of Microbiology and Immunology and Interim Department Head

 Virus cell interactions, molecular pathogenesis of oncogenic human papillomaviruses

-Certain types of human papillomaviruses (HPV) are the major cause of virus-induced malignancies in the human, like cervical carcinoma, the second most common cancer in women worldwide.
-Papillomaviruses are non-enveloped DNA viruses which exclusively replicate in the skin and mucosa.
+Certain types of human papillomaviruses (HPV) are the major cause of virus-induced malignancies in the human, like cervical carcinoma, the second most common cancer in women worldwide, and a subset of oropharyngeal squamous cell carcinoma (OSCC).
+Papillomaviruses are non-enveloped DNA viruses, which exclusively replicate in the skin and mucosa.
 Due to the dependence on terminally differentiating tissues for their propagation, the study of the papillomavirus life cycle has been hampered.
-The development of surrogate systems for the generation of papillomaviruses in recent years has now opened ways to investigate processes involved in virus binding, uptake, and intracellular transport as well as the assembly of progeny virus.
-We are specifically interested in identifying cellular factors functioning as papillomavirus receptors, in the study of virus uptake and intracellular transport, in the analysis of the uncoating process, and the passing of cellular membranes by the virus genome.
-In addition, we are also studying innate immune defences employed by the host cells to fight off HPV infection.
+The development of surrogate systems for the generation of papillomaviruses in recent years has allowed us to investigate processes involved in virus binding, uptake, and intracellular transport.
+More recently, we developed a novel cell culture model that allows highly efficient infection of primary keratinocytes and thus the complete HPV life cycle but especially immediate early events following infectious delivery of HPV genomes.

 Richards, K.F., Bienkowska-Haba, M., Dasgupta, J., Chen, X. S., and Sapp, M. (2013): Multiple heparan sulfate binding site engagements are required for the infectious entry of human papillomavirus type 16.
 J Virol 87:11426-37.